RMS Empress of Canada (1928)

 SS Duchess of Richmond was an ocean liner built in 1928 for Canadian Pacific Steamships by John Brown & Company in Clydebank, Scotland.
 In 1947 she was renamed SS Empress of Canada.

 Duchess of Richmond

 Duchess of Richmond was one of the several Canadian Pacific liners which were known as the "Drunken Duchesses" for their "lively performance in heavy seas."
 She was built as a sister ship to SS Duchess of York, SS Duchess of Bedford and SS Duchess of Atholl.

+Maiden voyage

+She sailed from Liverpool at midnight on Saturday, 26th January 1929, with a full complement of passengers on a "shake-down cruise" to Gibraltar, Monte Carlo, Algiers, Tangier, Las Palmas, Sierra Leone, Freetown, to Dakar, and then back via Tenerife, Casablanca, Madeira, Cadiz and Lisbon to Liverpool early on Friday 8th March.

+Entered service

 In March 1929 the 20,022-ton ocean liner began transatlantic summer service from Montreal Canada to Liverpool in the United Kingdom with winter service out of the port of Saint John, New Brunswick, Canada.
 On 27 April 1929, she ran aground at Saint John.
 Her passengers were taken off, and she was refloated the next day.

 Troopship

 During World War II, Duchess of Richmond was requisitioned as a troopship, and also played a role in transporting the Tizard Mission, which brought secret military equipment and designs from Britain to the United States.
 On 6 September 1940, she delivered the Mission, including highly secret and important equipment such as the cavity magnetron, to Halifax, Nova Scotia, Canada.
 The Mission then went onward by land to the United States.
 She also transported men to the fighting in North Africa, stopping briefly in Algiers to disembark troops on 14 November 1942.